FlorinAndrei/nsphere/README.md

 After all optimizations, the main bottleneck is memory.
 All math is done in Numpy / Cupy arrays that use most of the available system / GPU RAM, vectorized and parallel, for the greatest speed possible.
 The code auto-detects the system and GPU memory sizes, and it will adapt to the existing memory: if the whole matrix with all the points does not fit in memory, it will fragment it and loop until all fragments are processed.

-This way simulations could run using very large number of points (a billion or more) - the code would just have to loop until all points are processed.
+This way simulations could run using a very large number of points (a billion or more) - the code would just have to loop until all points are processed.
 Time is traded for precision.

 On a GPU, the app will use most of its memory.
 On the CPU, it will use somewhat less than half the system RAM.